siyasathaye/power-outage-analysis/README.md

 - Outage duration is influenced by **nonlinear interactions** between climate, infrastructure, and population structure.
 The Decision Tree captures these interactions, while Logistic Regression cannot.
 - The **expanded feature set** provides more information about conditions and demographics.
-- The **engineered features** explicitly encode grid load and customer density, both of which logically affect restoration difficulty.

 Together, these improvements enable the final model to identify long outages far more accurately than the baseline.